 Along Florida’s Emerald Coast on Okaloosa Island is Fort Walton's Gulfarium, a Florida attraction that’s been entertaining and educating visitors and locals alike for almost 60 years.
 In fact, we've named it one of our top Florida aquariums for families.

 This Fort Walton aquarium still has that Old Florida feel, the kind of classic roadside attraction you remember as a kid.
 But much has changed over the years, and once you step inside you realize there's much more than nostalgia to the park.
 After spending the day with my family at the Fort Walton Beach Gulfarium, located next to the Okaloosa Island Fishing Pier, I've come up with 5 great reasons, old and new, why you should visit.

-What to see at the Gulfarium Marine Adventure Park in Fort Walton Beach
+What to See at Gulfarium Marine Adventure Park

 1. The Dolphins